High Powered Representation & Personalized Service

 There are a variety of drug crimes in the State of Georgia that range from simple misdemeanors to severe felonies.

 There are subtle distinctions between some of the drug crimes, and it is important to hire a knowledgeable Georgia Criminal Defense Attorney to help understand these differences.
 Drug crimes can be charged as a misdemeanor or a felony.
 Felony convictions for drug crimes can result in long prison sentences and lead to suspension of your driver's license and cause difficulty in obtaining employment or credit.
 Georgia has task forces specifically devoted to targeting drug crimes or drug-related activity.
-If you or a loved one has been charged with a drug crime, it is important to contact a criminal defense attorney immediately.
+If you or a loved one has been charged with a drug crime, it is important to contact a Criminal Lawyer in Georgia immediately.
 They will attempt to find defenses for your case and help you obtain the best possible outcome for your situation.

 A few common drug crimes in Georgia include: